-We have seen significant interest in our Region about holding some Open/Novice class combined trials since the concept was presented at the meeting at the February 2017 trial.
+We have seen significant interest in our Region for holding some Open/Novice class combined trials.

-A couple of clarifications first: We have run exclusively "Open" class trials for the last several years.
-A dog of any experience level can run in the Open class if they want.
-Novice class dogs are restricted to dogs that have earned 3 total Open points or less and never taken any first place in an Open class trial.
+We often hold "Open" class trials during the year.
+A dog of any experience level can run in the Open class if they want, including dogs that would be eligible for an Open/ Novice trial.
+Novice class dogs are identified as dogs that have earned 6 total Open points or less, including any First Place points in any trial.

-An Open class dog is one that has at least 4 Open points of any kind OR has earned one first place in an Open trial and they can't run in the Novice class.
+An Open class dog is one that has at least 7 Open points of any kind and they can't run in the Novice class.
 This does not mean a dog has to be a puppy or young dog by any means, it is strictly based on points.
 The purpose of a novice class is to ensure that novice dogs are braced only against other novice dogs when running in the trial.
 The Novice class and the Open class dogs are drawn randomly for braces so Novice dogs might run against each other in any brace, not relegated to specific braces during the day.
 Novice class dogs are scored exactly the same way as the Open class dogs, their scores are kept on the same brace sheets and if they should happen to score high enough they CAN win the entire trial (or 2nd or 3rd or 4th) just like the Open class dogs.
 A Novice dog that does get an overall placement that earns Open points also DOES become eligible to run in the Regional but there is no Novice class at the Regional, only Open class.

 We have been told by National that another advantage is that the computer draw can much more easily handle an Open/Novice draw with multi-dog handlers because of having two classes in the same draw pool and the way the computer logic works with that, hopefully making our life much easier with the draw system.

 Open/Novice trials are published and announced as Open/Novice.